rberlind/hashicorp-demo/README.md

 The instructions below describe how you can deploy the Sock Shop microservices to AWS using [Nomad](https://www.nomadproject.io/), [Consul](https://www.consul.io), and [Vault](https://www.vaultproject.io).
 Additionally, [Packer](https://www.packer.io) is used to build the AWS AMI, [Terraform](https://www.terraform.io) is used to provision the AWS infrastructure, a local Vault server is used to dynamically provision AWS credentials to Terraform, and a [Vagrant](https://www.vagrantup.com) VM is launched on your laptop to run the local software.

-All the Sock Shop microservices will be launched in Docker containers, using Nomad's Docker Driver.
+In our case, all the Sock Shop microservices will be launched in Docker containers, using Nomad's Docker Driver.
+Consul will be used for service discovery.
+We are also using Weave Net as a Docker overlay network so that microservices can communicate across multiple EC2 instances.
+And we've deployed Weave Scope to help us visualize the Docker containers.

 ## Prerequisites
 In order to deploy the Sock Shop demo to AWS, you will need an AWS account.
 You will also need to know your AWS access and secret access [keys](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
-You'll also need a [key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) from your AWS account.
+You'll also need a [key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html) from your AWS account.
 Of course, you'll also want to clone or download this repository to your laptop.
 In a terminal session, you would use `git clone https://github.com/rberlind/hashicorp-demo.git`.

 ## Launching Packer, Terraform, and Vault locally
 A [Vagrantfile](./aws/Vagrantfile) is included so that you can install and launch Packer, Terraform, and Vault in a single VM, making the usage of the demo more predictable for all users.